-The following Maine Coon cat health problems can affect any cat.
-In general, Maine Coons are hardy and robust cats.
+The following Maine Coon cat health problems can affect any cat, of any breed.
+Maine Coons are hardy and robust cats, and you can expect yours to live a long and healthy life.

 Since the following health issues can be genetically inherited by Maine Coon cats, it's good to be aware of them.